This post may contain affiliate links which won’t change your price but will share some commission.

 Mackinac Island, Michigan

 If you have never heard of Mackinac (pronounced Mack-i-naw) Island, this place needs to be on your bucket list!
-It’s an island in Lake Superior where no cars are allowed, only horse-drawn carriages and bicycles.
+It’s an island in Lake Huron where no cars are allowed, only horse-drawn carriages and bicycles.
 It feels like stepping back in time!

 The highlight of our trip was staying in the Grand Hotel, which is a massive old wooden hotel built in just over 90 days in 1887 by the railroads as a means of enticing easterners to travel and escape the summer heat of the bigger cities.
 It’s a stunningly beautiful structure with the largest front porch in the world and it just oozes charm and civility and summer relaxation.